pleiszenburg/zugbruecke/docs/source/faq.rst

 Pointers to simple C data types (int, float, etc.) used as function parameters or within structures can be handled just fine.

-Pointers to arbitrary data structures can be handled if another parameter of the call contains the length of the memory section the pointer is pointing to. *zugbruecke* uses a special ``memsync`` protocol for indicating which memory sections must be kept in sync between the *Unix* and the *Wine* side of the code.
-If run on *Windows*, the regular *ctypes* will just ignore any ``memsync`` directive in the code.
+Pointers to arbitrary data structures can be handled if another parameter of the call contains the length of the memory section the pointer is pointing to or if it is a zero/null-terminated string buffer. *zugbruecke* uses a special ``memsync`` protocol for indicating which memory sections must be kept in sync between the *Unix* and the *Wine* side of the code.
+If executed on *Windows*, the regular *ctypes* will just ignore any ``memsync`` directive in the code.
+See :ref:`chapter on memsync <memsync>` for details.

 Is it thread-safe?
 ------------------